 2. Plan your storage

 A minimalist interior design leaves no space to clutter.
-But our daily lives are full of objects that often end up in random places like the entryway console, the kitchen counter, the dining table and many others.
+But our daily lives are full of objects that often end up in random places.
+We’re constantly searching for entryway ideas, putting things on the kitchen counter, the dining table and many others.
 To make the transition to minimalism easier and more sustainable in the long run, think about your storage habits.
 If the entryway console is an easy place for you to leave your things, prepare a box to store them.
 You will still get the practicality but, by simply closing that box, all the clutter will be out of sight.

 The same principle applies throughout the entire home as well.
 Re-think your storage in a way that is both easy for you to maintain and can keep the clutter out of sight.